-This drawing is one of only two known portrait drawings by Romney (as opposed to preliminary studies for portraits or historical compositions) and is dated by Alex Kidson to the being executed no later than 1769.
+This drawing is one of only two known portrait drawings by Romney (as opposed to preliminary studies for portraits) and is dated by Alex Kidson as being executed no later than 1769.